ČSD Class T 466.2

-The ČSD Class T 466.2/3, later ČD and ZSSK class 742/3, are a class of diesel locomotives, constructed by ČKD Praha between 1977 and 1986.
+The ČSD Class T 466.2/3, later ČD,ČDC and ZSSK class 742/3, is a class of diesel locomotives, constructed by ČKD Praha between 1977 and 1986.

 History

 The locomotive was developed from the ČSD Class T 448.0 shunting locomotive, modified to be more suited to ČSD's needs, including a higher top speed, lower axle loads, and the relevant signalling equipment.